 Some people love sharing their lives online.
-If it’s a positive experience and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
-Everyone has a different relationship with social media, and what can benefit one can be detrimental to another.
+If this is a positive experience and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
+Everyone has a different relationship with social media, and what can benefit one person can be detrimental to another.

 This post is really for the people who are driven crazy by all the app use or feel forced to post stuff in order to promote their work.
 After several conversations with different bloggers and friends, I realized how beaten down some are when it comes to social media use, Instagram in particular.
 There’s the constant comparison to others’ carefully curated profiles, the addiction to the dopamine of receiving likes and followers, or getting depressed when not getting enough likes and followers.
 It’s not just teens feeling this way, but also middle-aged adults.

 Some are so sick of social media, they’re deleting their accounts.
 I hear about celebrities switching to dumb phones.
 I won’t be surprised if people start living off the grid when all the screen use push them to their breaking point.
 I read about popular Youtubers who have meltdowns and disappear.
 When the creators of these apps are warning othersÂ to cut back on social media use, you know it’s a serious problem.

 But I think there can be a balance where you can reap the benefits of modern technology without letting it control you.
 I wouldn’t give up my smartphone because it does make my life easier.
 I like using Google Maps for directions and transit information.
 Apps likeÂ KnowRoaming, Uber and Yelp are invaluable, especially on my travels.
 While I’m tempted by the idea of a dumb phone, no way I’m texting on a numeric keypad.